-We believe that plant nutrients are rocket fuel to healthy vibrant skin.
+I believe that plant nutrients are rocket fuel to healthy vibrant skin.
 In the way that whole foods feed your body, natural ingredients help nourish and improve your skin health.
-We rely on the power of cold-pressed plant oils, wildcrafted infusions, natural plant extracts, and Artisan Distilled Essential Oils and Hydrosols, in our micro-batch skincare products.
+I rely on the power of cold-pressed plant oils, wildcrafted infusions, natural plant extracts, and Artisan Distilled Essential Oils and Hydrosols, in my micro-batch skincare products.
 It’s that simple.

-So, here are the ingredients we don't use and why.
+So, here are the ingredients I don't use and why.

-The main reason we don't use these in our products is that they are irritating to skin, especially sodium lauryl sulfate (SLS).
-Both sodium laurel sulfate (SLS) and sodium laureth sulfate (SLES) are used as foaming or lathering agents and are found in things like shampoo, laundry detergent, dishwasher detergent, body wash, hand cleaner, shaving cream, and bubble bath.
-But why?
+The main reason I don't use this product is that it is irritating to the skin.
+Sodium laurel sulfate (SLS) is used as a foaming or lathering agent and is found in things like shampoo, laundry detergent, dishwasher detergent, body wash, hand cleaner, shaving cream, and bubble bath.
+Why?
 Because it cleans really well and it’s cheap.
-But many people find them too harsh - you know, that tight, dry, itchy feeling you get from commercial soap?
+However, many people find it too harsh - you know, that tight, dry, itchy feeling you get from commercial soap?
 SLS is the culprit – it strips the skin of natural oils, breaking the barrier and leaving it exposed.
 SLS is also an environmental pollutant; it’s toxic to fish and other aquatic animals.
-SLES is also harmful because it is ethoxylated; contaminated by a known carcinogen.

 Byproducts of the petroleum industry, like petroleum jelly and mineral oil, are used in personal care products to protect the skin and prevent water loss.
-We avoid petroleum-based ingredients, mainly, because we'd like to do our share to decrease dependence on that industry.
+I avoid petroleum-based ingredients, mainly, because I like to do my share to decrease dependence on that industry.
 It’s not sustainable or eco-friendly.
 Petroleum-based ingredients also have comedogenic (pore-blocking) properties.
-Because both mineral oil and petroleum jelly block pores, we don't think they are the healthiest choice for our skin.
-We prefer to allow our skin to breathe.
+Because both mineral oil and petroleum jelly block pores, I don't think they are the healthiest choice for our skin.
+I prefer to allow my skin to breathe.
 Petroleum doesn’t offer any nutrients for our skin.
-We choose to use natural, nourishing ingredients derived from plants rather than a byproduct of crude oil that lends no nutritional value for our skin.
+I choose to use natural, nourishing ingredients derived from plants rather than a byproduct of crude oil that lends no nutritional value for our skin.

 FD&C colors are dyes that have been approved for food, drug, and cosmetic use by the US Food and Drug Administration (FDA).
 Sadly, questions are starting to surface about their toxicity and most of them are petroleum derived.
-We prefer to skip the added color with the exception of our soaps, where we use natural plant powders and clays that provide skin benefit and produce beautiful muted earth tones.
-[See 8]
+I prefer to skip the added color with the exception of my soaps, where I use natural botanical powders, minerals and clays that provide skin benefit and produce beautiful muted earth tones.
+[See 7]

 Does this list of ingredients to avoid make good sense?
 Would you like to make the change to clean, green beauty but wonder about the efficacy of natural products because they look and feel different than major beauty brands?
 I’ll show you how you can open your mind to clean products and break through some of the barriers that hold you back from embracing them.
 If you are ready to challenge the status quo, then read this.